Computational-Psychiatry/SDS/README.md

 * **Validator** :  Validating dervied filenames for any anamolies.

 ### Table of contents:
 1. [General Instructions](#requirements)
 2. [Assembler](#Assembler)
 3. [Validator](#Validator)
 4. [Docker setup](#Docker)

+## General instructions:
 ### Pre-requisties:
 Python3(Required)
 Docker(optional)

-#### General instructions:
+### Installation and Basic information
-1. pip install -r requirments.txt
+* pip install -r requirments.txt
-2. The sample dataset is located in the sample_test_dataset directory
+* The sample dataset is located in the sample_test_dataset directory
-3. All the outputs are stored in the sample_outputs directory
+* All the outputs are stored in the sample_outputs directory

 #### Sensor Data strcuture instructions to run the Assembler and Validator